 Most tourists visit Wanaka for the day from Queenstown.
-We, however, spend a night at Wanaka on our way to Queenstown from Franz Josef Glacier.
+We, however, spent a night at Wanaka on our way to Queenstown from Franz Josef Glacier.
 And I’m glad we had a chance to explore what became one of my favourite towns on the South Island!

 As I mentioned, the surroundings are more beautiful than the lone willow tree.
 Lake Wanaka sits at the foot of Mount Aspiring National Park, which is part of the UNESCO World Heritage – Te Wahipounamu.
 Wanaka is a true alpine town and is the gateway to the national park, which offers incredible outdoor activities!

 There are over 750 km of hiking and biking tracks and trails to explore in the neighbouring region.
-The most popular trails are Roys Peak Track, which is an incredible day-hike, and the Blue Pools Track, which is an easy walk to a glacial blue stream and pools.
+The most popular trails are Roys Peak Track, which is an incredible day hike, and the Blue Pools Track, which is an easy walk to a glacial blue stream and pools.